The Non-Fat Yogurt

 "The Non-Fat Yogurt" is the 71st episode of the NBC sitcom Seinfeld.
 It is the seventh episode of the fifth season, and first aired on November 4, 1993.
-The episode is a fictionalized portrayal of the 1993 New York City mayoral election in which a yogurt shop patronized by the main cast and a name tag idea suggested by Elaine become key issues.
+In this episode, the delicious "non-fat" yogurt at a new shop makes everyone inexplicably gain weight, while George tries to outsmart his childhood nemesis Lloyd Braun.
+These events accidentally change the course of the 1993 New York City mayoral election.